ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Layered Attestation Procedures

-By definition, the Attester role takes on the duty to create Attestation Evidence.
+By definition, the Attester role takes on the duty to create Evidence.
-The fact that an Attester role is composed of several types of environments that can be nested or staged adds complexity to the architectural layout of how an Attester -- in itself -- is composed and therefore has to conduct the Claims Collection in order to create believable Attestation Evidence.
+The fact that an Attester role is composed of several types of environments that can be nested or staged adds complexity to the architectural layout of how an Attester -- in itself -- is composed and therefore has to conduct the Claims collection in order to create believable Attestation Evidence.
 This complexity is independent of the concept defined by Composite Attesters.
 Composite Attesters are inherently composed of multiple nested environments.